Discover the Rich History of our Luxurious Portsmouth Hotel

-Constructed by the Campbell family in 1874, the Wentworth guests see today as a splendid, Victorian “wedding cake” of a building was created by local ale tycoon Frank Jones, starting in 1888.
-The central portion of today’s hotel, beneath the three mansard-roofed towers, is what remains of the original hotel, including the main entrance and lobby fireplace.
+A member of the Historic Hotels of America, Wentworth by the Sea Hotel & Spa, is the crown jewel of Portsmouth, NH - named to the National Trust’s list of Distinctive Destinations®.
+Constructed by the Campbell family in 1874, the Victorian “wedding cake” building guests see today was created by local ale tycoon Frank Jones, starting in 1888.
 After painting the building a mossy green, Jones and his professional management team modernized the hotel with bathrooms, steam-powered elevators and large elegant rooms that attracted guests from around the world.
+The central portion of our Portsmouth hotel, beneath the three mansard-roofed towers, is what remains of the original Wentworth, including the main entrance and lobby fireplace.

-Once there were 400 grand hotels along the coast and in the mountains of New Hampshire.
-Only four remain and Wentworth By the Sea itself, closed in 1982 and having fallen into disrepair was almost demolished to make way for private homes.
-The 'grand hotel' was reborn after the Friends of the Wentworth, the nonprofit group that helped save the endangered building from extinction captured the imagination of local hotel company Ocean Properties, Ltd.
+Wentworth by the Sea closed in 1982 after falling into disrepair and was almost demolished to make way for private homes.
+Fortunately, the 'grand hotel' was reborn after a non-profit organization, Friends of the Wentworth, helped save the endangered building from extinction and captured the imagination of local hotel company Ocean Properties, Ltd.

-Rescued from the wrecking ball and its place on the National Trust's “Most Endangered Sites” list, Wentworth reopened in 2003, just in time to be a focal point in 2005 for the celebration of the 100th anniversary of the Portsmouth Peace Treaty and the negotiations that ended the Russo-Japanese War in 1905.
+Rescued from the wrecking ball and its place on the National Trust's “Most Endangered Sites” list, Wentworth reopened in 2003, just in time to serve as the focal point for the 2005 celebration of the 100th anniversary of the Portsmouth Peace Treaty, which helped end the Russo-Japanese War.
 In 1905, Judge Calvin Page, executor of Frank Jones’ estate, had agreed to the NH Governor’s request to host the 25 Russian and Japanese peace conference delegates at no charge for as long as their deliberations lasted.
-For 30 days in August, the delegates shuttled back and forth to the nearby Portsmouth Naval Shipyard for the formal negotiations; meanwhile much of the back channel diplomacy for which President Theodore Roosevelt earned the 1906 Nobel Peace Prize took place through the telephones and telegraph wires of the hotel.
-Though the Treaty was signed at the Shipyard on September 5th and New Hampshire now commemorates that date as Portsmouth Peace Treaty Day, many of the pivotal meetings and receptions took place at the hotel and the armistice that ended the actual fighting was negotiated and signed at the hotel.
-The hotel's Roosevelt's Lounge is named in honor of that history.
+For 30 days in August, the delegates shuttled back and forth to the nearby Portsmouth Naval Shipyard for the formal negotiations; meanwhile many of the pivotal meetings and back channel diplomacy for which President Theodore Roosevelt earned the 1906 Nobel Peace Prize took place through the telephones and telegraph wires of the hotel.
+Though the Treaty was signed at the Shipyard on September 5th, the armistice that ended the actual fighting was negotiated and signed at our historic Portsmouth hotel.